 Address: 237/44 Tran Van Dang, Ward 11, District 3

 Price: VND 48,000 - VND 58,000

-This is a family-friendly restaurant and has a wide range of options for you to try chicken with Vietnamese seasonings.
+This family-friendly restaurant has a wide range of options for you to try chicken with Vietnamese seasonings.

 In case you have tried all of the Vietnamese noodles and looked for something different, we highly suggest Nem Chua, a specialty of Thanh Hoa.
 This is a fermented food made from pork, pork skin that has been cut into thin strips and roasted rice powder.

 Nem Chua and chili sauce, a great combo for a savory snack